Anguista/PHASE-3-PROJECT/README.md

      - **Customer service call frequency**: Number of calls normalized by account length.

 5. **Class Imbalance Handling**:
-   - Apply techniques such as:
-     - Adjusting class weights.
-     - Oversampling the minority class using SMOTE or undersampling the majority class.
+  - Adjusting class weights or winsorization.

 6. **Data Splitting**:
    - Split the dataset into training (75%) and test (25%) subsets for evaluation.